 This one credit mini-course meets for 2 hours a week for 7 weeks.
 Open to first and second year students.

-UC 270: Digital Research in the Humanities
+UC 270: Advanced Library Research in the Humanities

 Interested in learning how digital tools can advance your research?
 In UC 270, you will: